raulperula/raulperula.github.io/_posts/2016-01-25-EducationalRobots.md

 Educational Robotics usually involves some mechanics, electronics, and software programming knowledge.

-More often, low-cost printed modular robots (<b><i>Figure 1</i></b>) are used.
-3d printers are the emergent tool to do faster prototypes in a cheaper way.
-Also, Open Source technologies are the way to share information.
+Nowadays, this kind of robots are being used in many schools an universities (<b><i>Figure 1</i></b>).
+Along with the boom of 3d printers, these technologies are emergent tools to do faster prototypes in a cheaper way.
+Furthermore, Open Source collaborative communities are helping the way to share information and this is producing that this field evolves in much faster than we can perceive.

 {% include image.html url="portfolio/robot_colony.png" description="<b><i>Figure 1</i></b>.
 Educational robots used in university to teach real-time programming." %}

-With my team in CREA, we are currently researching how educational robots could improve the learning process for teaching children in high-schools.
+With my team from the <a href="https://crea-robotica.com/">CREA Educational Robotics</a> company, we are currently researching how educational robots could improve the learning process for teaching children in high-schools.
 Moreover, we are involved in creating new low-cost modular printable robots - created by 3d printers, as a main platform for teaching. <b><i>Figure 2</i></b> shows the ProtoCREA prototype that is currently being used in several schools in Madrid.

 <div class="row">
   <div class="col-sm-6">